 This call aimed to acquire research and development services of educational ICT based solutions to support personalized learning environments in both primary and lower secondary levels with strong focus on the STEM subjects.

-The PCP process will be executed in three phases: solution design exploration, prototype development and proof of concept (original development of limited test series) for the provision of R&D services.
+The Pre-Commercial Procurement process will be executed in three phases: solution design exploration, prototype development and proof of concept (original development of limited test series) for the provision of R&D services.
 It must be noticed that the original development of a limited volume of first products or services might include limited production or supply in order to incorporate the results of field testing and to demonstrate that the outcome is suitable for large production or supply in acceptable quality standards.
 However, the provision of R&D services will never include the commercial development activities such as quantity production, supply to establish commercial viability or to recover R&D costs, integration, customisation, incremental adaptations and improvements to existing products or processes.

 - Phase 1: Solution Design